• Share this on:

 • Consider experimenting with your traditional designs, reinventing them in a more contemporary manner.

-More and more buyers, especially in the higher middle segment, are selling concepts rather than single products to their clients.
-They do this for marketing and positioning purposes, as well as to push their sales.
-To benefit from this trend, cushion covers can be sold as part of a wider range of similar products, including different materials and techniques.
-Combinations with bedspreads and throws are also a possibility.
+More and more buyers are selling concepts rather than single products to their clients – especially in the middle-high segment.
+They do this for marketing and positioning purposes, and to push their sales.
+To benefit from this trend you can sell your cushion covers as part of a wider range of similar products, including different materials and techniques.
+Combinations with matching bedspreads and throws are also a possibility.
+Their design could be similar to your cushion covers, but you can also look at complementary designs and materials.

 Tips: